COVID-19 - Assessing Your Risk

 Although coronavirus can make anyone seriously ill, the risk is higher for certain people, including older people, people with health conditions and pregnant women.
 Those who are at a higher risk of severe complications from COVID-19 should take extra steps to protect themselves.

-If you have an autoimmune condition such as scleroderma and/or you are receiving treatment to control your immune system, you will face a higher risk of severe illness if you catch this virus and should therefore practise social distancing by staying alert and staying safe.
+If you have an autoimmune condition such as scleroderma and/or you are receiving treatment to control your immune system, you may face a higher risk of severe illness if you catch this virus and should therefore practise social distancing by staying alert and staying safe.
 Some individuals should also self-isolate as part of 'shielding.'

 Am I at risk because of my scleroderma?